nogibjj/Individual_rust_cli/README.md

 ### Week One:
 Start Projects and finish the basic functions.
 ### Week Two:
-Finish the basic functions and test it with docker.
+Finish the basic functions and test it.
 ### Week Three:
-Fix bugs and depoly on AWS and test it.
+Fix bug and add more features.

 ## References
 * [rust-cli-template](https://github.com/kbknapp/rust-cli-template)